 A. Park or common area facilities?
-B. Does park co this fac ntain C. Is the D. Does facility f any kno substan defects nave wn tial of abater relating t ted park or notices nent o the issued by a F. Is there any substantial, uncorrected damage to the facility from fire, flood, earth- quake, or landslides?
+B. Does park co this faci ntain C. Is the facility in operation?
+D. Does the facility have any known substantial defects?
+E. Are there a uncorrected of abatement relating to th facilities issue public agency ted park or notices nent o the ssued by a F. Is there any substantial, uncorrected damage to the facility from fire, flood, earth- quake, or landslides?
 G. Are there any pending lawsuits by or against the park affecting the facilities or alleging defects in the facilities?
-H. Is there any encroachment, easement, non- conforming use, or violation of setback requirements regarding this park common area Yes No Yes No Yes No Yes No Yes No Yes No facility?
-Yes No Clubhouse
+H. Is there any encroachment, easement, non- conforming use, or violation of setback requirements regarding this park common area facility?

+Yes No Yes No Yes No Yes No Yes No Yes No Yes No

+Clubhouse

+Walkways

-Walkways Streets, roads and access
+Streets, roads and access

 Electric utility system

 Water utility system

 Gas utility System

 Common area lighting system

 Septic or sewer system

 Playground

 RV storage

 Parking areas

 Swimming pool

 Spa pool

 Laundry

 Other common area facilities